ZonVugha/Myanee/README.md

 # Myanee
-Click to have a Myakee
+Click to have a Myanee